gantonious/HeatWave/Readme.md

 HeatWave
 ========
-A 2D game engine made in c# using OpenTK.
+A 2D game engine made in C# using OpenTK.

 Description
 -----------